 A century of electronic music

-Theremin 100 uses original and adapted music, IMAX video, and narration to chart the remarkable story of the history's first manufactured electronic instrument, the only to be played without contact.
+Theremin 100 uses original and adapted music, film and narration to chart the remarkable story of the history's first manufactured electronic instrument, the only to be played without contact.
 The 100-year tale of the theremin spans two world wars, bestrides the struggles between Russia and America, communism and capitalism, idealism and harsh reality.
 Its features characters from Lenin to Led Zeppelin and sees musical instruments transformed into tools of political espionage.
 Above all, it is the story of one mysterious man, whose visionary creation stirred the world, saw his loyalties divided, and almost cost him his life.

 1919-1929: Music from the Ether